axeluhl/sailing-analytics/wiki/howto/development/orchestration.md

 ![architecture](https://wiki.sapsailing.com/wiki/images/orchestration/architecture.png)

 ### Build and Test
 Currently we provide a Makefile, which implements all required steps to build and test the software.
 Optionally you can of course also use `go test` directly.
-Just make sure that the `PREFIX` enviroment is set and points to the working directory of the orchestrator.
-You can also use `source env.sh` to do this, which also set the `GOPATH` correctly.
+Just make sure that the `PREFIX` enviroment is set and points to the project directory (contains `configs` and `bin` subdirectories).
+You can also use `source env.sh` to do this, which on top sets the `GOPATH` correctly.
 By default, all go dependencies should be downloaded to `$HOME/.go`.
 They should not be stored in the git project location.

 To build the software, just call `make build`.
 Make sure that all dependencies are downloaded before via `make dep`.
 To test the software, just call `make test` and to check the tests, call `make checktest`.
 There are also make steps for `fmt` and others.
 Just check out the Makefile in the project root.